 Chicken Alfredo & Garlic Bread

 There are many ways to make this classic dish.
-My favorite way to make it super cheap is to use jarred Alfredo sauce, fettuccine noodles, frozen chicken breast, and saute mushrooms extra flavor.
+My favorite way to make it super cheap is to use jarred Alfredo sauce, fettuccine noodles, frozen chicken breast, and saute mushrooms for extra flavor.
 Mix it all together and you’ve got a delicious meal that can stretch over two days!

 - Frozen boneless chicken breast (3lb bag) – $5.94